TBD54566975/did-dht/spec/spec.md

 - The [Controller](https://www.w3.org/TR/did-core/#did-controller) record's **type** is `TXT`, indicating a Text record.

-- The [Controller](https://www.w3.org/TR/did-core/#did-controller) record's **data** is represented as a comma-separatedlist of controller DID identifiers.
+- The [Controller](https://www.w3.org/TR/did-core/#did-controller) record's **data** is represented as a comma-separated list of controller DID identifiers.

 To ensure that the DID controller is authorized to make changes to the DID Document, the controller for the [[ref:Identity Key]] Verification Method ****MUST**** be contained within the controller property.